Get Some Exercise On The Cuckoo Trail, East Sussex

-The loss of the Cuckoo line to UK railway network turned out to be a gain for the local community in a different kind of way.
+The loss of the Cuckoo line to UK railway network turned out to be a big gain for the local community in a different kind of way.
 It was bought by Wealden District Council and East Sussex County Council 1981 and, over time, was developed into a beautiful track that is now enjoyed by walkers, cyclists and horse riders alike.
 Around 200,000 people are said to use the Cuckoo Trail each year, including schoolkids who can make their way to school in a traffic-free and beautiful environment.
-It's also part of the National Cycle Network (Route 21) and was extended slightly so that it now runs right into Eastbourne.
+It's also part of the National Cycle Network Route 21 and was extended slightly so that it now runs right into Eastbourne.

 What can you see along the route?

-Even if you don't take part in the May 12th fun day, the Cuckoo Trail can be enjoyed all year round and is teeming with a smorgasbord of stunning plants and wildlife.
+The Cuckoo Trail can be enjoyed all year round and is teeming with a smorgasbord of stunning plants and wildlife.
 In some places, the trees have been cut back slightly so that the sun can reach the ground.
 This allows an array of wildflowers to flourish, including wild orchids in early summer.
 In May, you're likely to see orange-tip butterflies, and if you're a birdwatcher, you might even see the odd bullfinch, lesser whitethroat or even a cuckoo or a woodpecker.

 Nowadays, there aren't many places where you can find wild garlic when you go out for a stroll, but you may well find some fresh, organic garlic if you keep your eyes peeled on the Cuckoo Trail between Horam and Hellingley.
 If you don't see it, you'll still probably be able to detect it due to its wonderful aroma!

 The Trail also has plenty of places where you can have a quick rest.
 Take the weight off your feet with the many benches and picnic tables that are dotted along the route.
-You'll also pass plenty of wood and steel sculptures on your travels and you can also take a moment to marvel at the Victorian's supreme arch bridge building skills.
+You'll also pass plenty of wood and steel sculptures on your travels and you can also take a moment to marvel at the Victorian's supreme arch bridge-building skills.
 One of the best examples is the Heathfield Tunnel, which is only open during the summer months.